xonixx/makesure/README.md

 Simple task/command runner inspired by `make` with declarative goals and dependencies.

 The simplest way to think of this tool is to have a way to have "shortcuts" (aka goals) to some pieces of scripts.
-This way allows to call them easily without the need to call long shell one-liners instead.
+This way allows calling them easily without the need to call long shell one-liners instead.

 Example `Makesurefile`: